Tools of the Technocracy: #2 Big Data & Artificial Intelligence

 Giving AIs the power to moderate the internet has disastrous potential.
 Human beings, for all their wisdom, have failed to ever use censorship for anything good.
 Artificial intelligence should never be a barrier to people’s ability to access information or express themselves.

-AIs are also faster at engaging online than human beings.
+Bots are also faster at engaging online than human beings.
 It would be trivial to use currently available technology to swarm the internet with bots that are able to out-produce any real human input to spread propaganda.
 Bots already outnumber humans on social media.
-The usual solution to this is to demand that human beings use their real identities online, but this immediately backfires by giving AIs a list of 'real targets' to hit.
+The usual solution to this is to demand that human beings use their real identities online, but this immediately backfires by giving AIs a list of ‘real targets’ to hit.

 AI is a game-changer for the technocracy.
 By herding people into systems with defined goals, the systems can set incentive structures to make the herd act how the system wants.
 If you believe money is a powerful influence over individual people, watch when every aspect of their lives is made better or worse based off how they are judged by these systems.